gin66/FastAccelStepper/README.md

 * supports up to six stepper motors using Step/Direction/Enable Control (Direction and Enable is optional)
 * Steppers' command queue depth: 32

+### Atmel SAM Due

+* allows up 50000 generated steps per second
+* supports up to six stepper motors using Step/Direction/Enable Control (Direction and Enable is optional)
+* Steppers' command queue depth: 32

+Tested with max two stepper motors with 50 kHz step rate by clazarowitz

+## Usage

 The library is in use with A4988, but other driver ICs could work, too.

-## Usage

 For the API definition please consult the header file [FastAccelStepper.h](https://github.com/gin66/FastAccelStepper/blob/master/src/FastAccelStepper.h).
 Please check the examples for application and how to use the low level interface.